eugenewebdevs/archive/README.md

 * A link to the Meetup page

-* The folder name should be in this format: date-topic-date
+* The folder name should be in this format: date-topic